-A watershed's peak stream flow rates can be obtained or estimated using several different techniques, including direct measurement, use of gauge data in nearby
+A watershed's peak stream flow rates can be obtained or estimated using several different techniques, including direct measurement, use of gauge data in nearby and sanitary wastewater.

-Floodwaters can disengage tanks, equipment, and vehicles and carry them downstream to sensitive watercourses.
+Floodwaters can disengage tanks,

+equipment, and vehicles and

+carry them downstream to

+sensitive watercourses.

-Reduction of flood damage is one of the most important aspects of protecting water quality.
+Reduction of flood damage is one

+of the most important aspects of

+protecting water quality.